Mélanie Pfister, Bas Rhin

 Domaine Pfister began life in 1780 during our Revolutionary War.
 That seems a long time ago, until you learn that Pfister’s village of Dahlenheim was favorably noted for wine production in the distant year of 884.
 A written record has survived, detailing how the village supplied wine to the Abbey of Saint Michel de Honan during that era.
 Dahlenheim was an important center of wine production throughout the Middle Ages as well.
 It’s located due west of Strasbourg in the northern reaches of the Bas Rhin, (legally, the Bas Rhin is a separate department from the Haut Rhin, and means, simply, lower down the Rhine River—keeping in mind that the Rhine flows north to the Baltic).

 This is Riesling country.
 Up here the Vosges Mountains are not nearly so toweringly majestic, nor, correspondingly, so protective.
-The vineyards are not as shielded from cold weather as further south in the Haut Rhin, and this cooler climate, along with the abundance of limestone and thinner, less sandy soils, favors Riesling and makes for particularly elegant, mineral renditions of the wine.
+Dahlenheim itself is located amid rolling hills and has no vines on the Rhine plain.
+Its vineyards are not as shielded from cold weather as further south in the Haut Rhin, and this cooler climate, along with the abundance of hillsides and of limestone and less sandy soils, favors Riesling and makes for particularly elegant, mineral renditions of the wine.
 Mélanie Pfister makes two Rieslings, both entirely dry.
 One is tantalizingly full, rich, and earthy, while the other, the Grand Cru, makes you sit up with its petrol, its white flowers, and its bounding, razor sharp minerality.

 Leading up to that transition, Mélanie did internships at the following estates: Zind-Humbrecht (Alsace), Méo-Camuzet (Burgundy), Château Cheval Blanc (Saint Emilion), Château d’Yquem (Sauternes) and Craggy Range (New Zealand).
 It’s worth considering that most aspiring winemakers would take it as a fine feather in the cap to be accepted into any one of those training programs, and Mélanie got into all of them.
 In 2005, she made the first Cuvée 8 (now called Mel), a blended wine that she had long envisioned and so named because she is the eighth generation Pfister to make wine at the domain.
 Following the transition, the next big step she took came after the harvest in 2010, when she broke ground on a new cellar.
 She knows how she wants to make and handle her wine, and beginning with the 2011 vintage she has been able to do just that.